 + Dr. John Loughhead

-Department of Energy and Climate Change, United Kingdom
+Department for Business, Energy and Industrial Strategy, United Kingdom

-Dr. John Loughhead was appointed Chief Science Advisor for the UK’s Department of Energy and Climate Change in 2014.
+Dr. John Loughhead was appointed Chief Science Advisor for the UK’s Department of Energy and Climate Change (DECC) in 2014.
+When DECC was dismantled in 2016, Loughhead became Chief Scientific Advisor to the Department for Business, Energy and Industrial Strategy.
 Between 2004 and 2014, he was executive director of the UK Energy Research Centre in London.
 Prior to that, he served as Vice-President Technology with ALSTOM (Paris) where he was responsible for technology strategy and IP management throughout ALSTOM, a substantial international group of energy and transport equipment businesses.
 He has worked in research with GEC ALSTHOM (Paris) and was head of the Thermofluid & Energy Division for GEC Engineering Research Centre.
 He has sat on the UK’s Defence Science Advisory Council Technology Board, on numerous university advisory boards, and has been an expert consultant to the governments of Australia and Chile for energy policy development as well as consultant and assessor to EC on Framework 6 and 7 programmes.
 Loughhead has a B.Sc. in Mechanical Engineering and an M.Sc. in Heat Transfer Engineering, both from Imperial College.
 He is a Fellow, Royal Academy of Engineering and an Australian Academy of Engineering Chartered Engineer.

 + Dr. Edward McCauley (Ex Officio)